GoAhead-at/FreezeLogger/skyrim-freeze-fix/README.md

 - `phase4_defer.enabled = false` disables the v2.0 structural fix.
   The v1.0 runtime breaker still detects and breaks cycles.
 - `acquire_hook.enabled = false` disables the v1.0 entry-point hook.
-  The v2.0 structural fix continues to preempt cycles.
+  The v2.0 structural fix continues to preempt cycles. **Note:** with v2.0.3, turning off `acquire_hook` also makes the optional reaper a no-op even when `[reaper] enabled = true`, because the reaper reads the `WaitGraph` populated by AcquireHook's slow path.
+This is logged at install time.
 - `breaker.break_enabled = false` runs the runtime breaker in
   detect-only mode (logs cycles, never force-releases).
 - All three off plus the reaper off makes the plugin completely